h2oai/nitro/help/docs/guide/graphics.md

 ## Tick Y

-Set `mode='g tick-y'` to draw a sequence of horizontal ticks.
+Set `mode='g-tick-y'` to draw a sequence of horizontal ticks.

 For simple ticks, set `data=` to a sequence of normalized y-coordinates.